 Whatever may be the case, in this article, we are going to break down the facts about guava season.

-Guava is generally considered as a tree that fruits whenever there are favorable climatic conditions (such as rainfall, timely irrigation, relative humidity, temperature, pH, salinity) and timely farming maintenance such as fertilizer application and pruning.
-However, the usual season is between November and April.
+Short answer: Guava is generally considered as an all-seasons fruit that fruits whenever there are favorable climatic conditions (such as rainfall, timely irrigation, relative humidity, temperature, pH, salinity) and timely farming maintenance such as fertilizer application and pruning.
+However, the usual season begins in November and ends in April.

 Keep reading to discover more facts and how to manipulate guava season for maximum fruit production.